a-karma/Bogor_Workshop/DAY_1/Session2.md

 - The `GTF` (General Transfer Format) developed for the Ensembl genome browser
 - The `BED` (Browser Extensible Data) format developed at UCSC for the Genome Browser tool

-The `GTF` and the `BED` format are both TAB-separated files used to store genomic regions as coordinates and their associated annotations.
+The `GTF` and the `BED` format are both TAB-separated files used to store genomic regions as coordinates along with their associated annotations.
 Although in principles we could manually edit these files using standard text editors this becomes very unpractical when dealing with very large files.
-Alternatively, we could combine command line tools (like `sed`, `awk`, or `grep`) to make this process more efficient but performing complex tasks using only these tools is not straightforward and often require a deep understanding of programming.
+A more efficient option would be combinig command line tools (like `sed`, `awk`, or `grep`) but performing complex tasks using only these tools is not straightforward and often require a deep understanding of programming.
 Luckly for us, bioinformaticians have created various software specifically designed to manipulate these file formats.

 Let's have a look at `bedtools` a powerful toolset for genome arithmetic.